 He had two older brothers who both served and survived the Second World War.
 John P Devenney (13069632) was born in 1915 and enlisted as a Private on 17th March 1942.
 James A Devenney (32499358) was born in 1920 and enlisted as a Private on 10th September 1942.

 In the US, William worked as a brakeman for the Central Railroad Company of New Jersey on the Lehigh and Susquehanna Division lines.
 The lines ran from Mauch Chunk to Easton before joining the main central railroad lines.
 As a brakeman, Devenney would have assisted in halting the train, checking couplings, lining switches, checking cargo and removing stowaways.

-0n 9th December 1942, he enlisted for service as a Private in the Air Corps in Allentown, PA.
-After initial training at home, he shipped out to No. 3 Combat Crew Replacement Centre Group at Toome, Co.
-Antrim in Northern Ireland for final training before posting to a combat unit.
+On 9th December 1942, he enlisted for service as a Private in the United States Army Air Corps in Allentown, Pennsylvania.
+After initial training at home, he shipped out to No. 3 Combat Crew Replacement Centre Group at Toome Airfield, Co.
+Antrim for final training before posting to a combat unit.
 They came under command of 8th Air Force Composite Command at Kircassock House, Magheralin, Co.
 Down.

 B26 Marauder Crash at Chimney Rock

 At 1445hrs on 10th April 1944, three B26 Marauders took off from Toome Airfield, Co.
 Antrim on a gunnery training mission.
 2nd Lieutenant Richard A Newman flew the lead plane.
 Lieutenant Eugene G Wegman flew right wingman in ‘Jezabelle’ 41-18054.
 2nd Lieutenant Howell C Osborne Jr flew left wingman in ‘Winnie Dee’ 41-18150.